 Here, a line of wells can be seen heading in the direction of the oases in the distance, where the water tunnel emerges at the surface.

 The upshot: olive groves.

-The steel plates that control distributaries can be raised or lowered--and locked into place--to release a precise quantity of water.
+The steel plates that control local distributaries can be raised or lowered--and locked into place--to release a precise quantity of water.

 Everything runs by gravity, even if that requires elevation of semicircular channels.